 1) How to live off the environment and avoid the pitfalls,

 2) The written language and the communication skills to live among the other humans.

-As the civilization became more advanced and encompassed bigger population, the education needed to be more organized and elaborated to accommodate the accumulated knowledge on the workings of the natural world as well as the functions of the human-made world.
+As the civilization became more advanced and encompassed bigger population, the education needed to be more organized and elaborated to accommodate the accumulated knowledge on the workings of the natural world as well as the functions of the man-made world.
 Today, an average human has to spend 12 years in school to get a proper education to be an effective and responsible member of the community.

 The human civilization is built upon the past experience, knowledge, and wisdom as to how to live a better life and to look after the welfares of all the humans.
 As a result, one form of organization came into existence to preserve and pass on this vital information while another organization was formed to serve the needs of the population.
 As times marched on and the human population multiplied, there were organizations:

 1) To collect taxes to fund its operations,